SharvaParalkar/API/README.md

 FEATURE LOG
 05/16/2025 - Got the upload stl feature working.
 Current state allows a user to access api.filamentbros.com/stl, upload an stl which is viewable in the stl-uploader/uploads file.

+05/17/2025 - got the prusa cli connected, files are uploaded, processed, and then sent back to the browser. added multiple files (up to five, 100mb each).
+Real time updates for when files are finished processing.